Nahid51/langify-english-course/README.md

-# Create an educational based Langify English Course with Upgrade Technical skills.
+# Create an educational based Langify English Course with an computer Technical skills.

 This project was bootstrapped with [Langify](https://dreamy-mcclintock-006e0c.netlify.app/).